mastodon/documentation/Running-Mastodon/Serving_a_different_domain.md

 }
 ```

-in example.org's server block.
+in example.org’s server block.

 ## Known issues

 There are a few known issues with Mastodon:

-- Current mastodon instances won't correctly process inbound salmon requests from instances where `WEB_DOMAIN`!= `LOCAL_DOMAIN`,
+- Current mastodon instances won’t correctly process inbound salmon requests from instances where `WEB_DOMAIN`!= `LOCAL_DOMAIN`,
   and will try resolving `acct:user@WEB_DOMAIN` instead of `acct:user@LOCAL_DOMAIN`.
   Fortunately, since v1.3.0, Mastodon will reply to `acct:user@WEB_DOMAIN` queries with the account informations for `acct:user@LOCAL_DOMAIN`, effectively working around this issue at the cost of an extra webfinger discovery per interaction.
 - Mastodon does not actually use `WEB_DOMAIN` everywhere it should and will instead use whatever host it was accessed with.
   For this reason, your Mastodon instance should only be reachable on `WEB_DOMAIN` and not `LOCAL_DOMAIN` (HTTP redirects are fine, but avoid proxying from `LOCAL_DOMAIN` to `WEB_DOMAIN`)
-- Remote Mastodon instances on v1.3.0, v1.3.1 or v1.3.2 from which you are following people won't PuSH new messages to your instance.
+- Remote Mastodon instances on v1.3.0, v1.3.1 or v1.3.2 from which you are following people won’t PuSH new messages to your instance.
 This is a known bug, see [#2672](https://github.com/tootsuite/mastodon/issues/2672)